Helping Our Employees to Navigate a Safe On-Campus Work Environment

 Surveillance and Reporting

-The University will establish a means, including the use of technology apps, daily screening parameters, and reporting, to monitor for a potential outbreak and to report positive cases of COVID-19 an any other COVID-19 data obtained to the District of Columbia Department of Health.
+The University uses the Bison Safe app for daily screening parameters, and reporting, to monitor for a potential outbreak and to report positive cases of COVID-19 an any other COVID-19 data obtained to the District of Columbia Department of Health.
 Cases will be reported for implementation of contact tracing.

 High Risk Individuals